-After 15 years of climbing on Island Peak and peaks around the world.
-It is time to write down some observations.
+Here are some frequently asked questions about training for Island Peak after 15 years on this mountain.
+A lot of people are underestimating Island Peak and it is time to write down some observations and set the record straight.
 We get asked weekly about the best way to train and prepare for high altitude.
 Read more about this here.
 Mountaineering and trekking adventures are endurance sports.
 In my opinion you need to be doing specific training 5 days a week along with, being as self sufficient as possible.
 Read some reviews from our trips.

 How to Develop the Right Training Plan